eyelight/falcor/README.md

 Now, issuing an interrupt signal via Ctrl-X will cause falcor to execute the function we added using `Mount()`.

 **Multiple Handlers**

 What if we'd like to add more functions to the same OS signal?
-Just call `Mount()` again, and again.
+Just call `Mount()` again, and additional functions will be bound to the rider.

 **Execution Order**

 Each of Falcor's Riders – each `os.Signal` passed to `Mount()` – has its own configurable execution order, with three strategies: `Concurrent`, `FIFO`, and `LIFO`.

 By default, Rider functions will be called concurrently with a goroutine at the time a signal is received.
 To execute sequentially, call the `Execution(mode)` meethod on a Rider, who are identified by signal.